 About half of respondents also liked the convenience of seeing relevant ads on a website, although they also expressed concerns over the other ways in which their data was being used.
-About one in four respondents disliked seeing ads in their social media based on their browsing history.
-Only nine percent felt favorably about ads in social media.
+About one in four respondents disliked seeing ads on their social media based on their browsing history.
+Only nine percent felt favorable about ads on social media.

 Stanford’s Web Credibility Research provides a good deal of insight on how businesses can increase their credibility.
 This study showed that three out of four viewers base their opinion of a company’s credibility on its web design.
 This statistic means that design has a greater impact on website credibility than any other factor, including content.

-Researchers also found that most people base their initial impression about a website solely on its visual design.
-This result shows designers should pay close attention to elements such as images, layout and typography.
+Researchers also found that most people base their initial impression of a website solely on its visual design.
+This result shows designers should pay close attention to elements such as images, layout, and typography.
 A website’s visual design doesn’t necessarily need to have a stiffly formal appearance, but it should match the site’s purpose.

 Some websites seem designed to stroke their owners’ egos or impress their users rather than providing any real value.
 However, Stanford’s research shows that ease of use and usefulness boosts a site’s credibility with its users.
 Websites also gain credibility when they’re reviewed regularly, even when their content doesn’t actually change.

 “ease of use and usefulness boosts a site’s credibility with its users.”